Sudan’s Sovereign Council resolves to review cases of detained rebels

 The Supreme Council for Peace, chaired by El Burhan, decided to continue its meetings in order to reach a full vision regarding the next round of negotiations scheduled to start on November 21 in Juba, hosted by South Sudan’s President Salva Kiir.

-Speaking to reporters after the meeting, Peace Council Spokesman Mohamed El Taayshi said the attendants endorsed the agreements signed in Juba, and praised the methodology used for the negotiations, as well the role of South Sudan’s mediation during the peace talks.
+Speaking to reporters after the meeting today, Peace Council Spokesman Mohamed El Taayshi said the attendants endorsed the agreements signed in Juba, and praised the methodology used for the negotiations, as well the role of South Sudan’s mediation during the peace talks.

 The Sovereign Council also discussed the work of the Special Committee for the Determination of Detainees, Prisoners, and Convicted Persons of the Armed Movements, headed by Lt Gen Shamseldin Kabbashi and Mohamed El Taayshi.
 The Council emphasised the need to accelerate the pace to close the file.